DOCTORAL CONSORTIUM FOR ADVANCED STUDENTS

-- Cover sheet (no more than one page) with your name, address, email, year in which you started the program and a brief (one paragraph) description of your research interests (mid-stage applicants) or dissertation abstract (senior stage applicants)
+- Cover sheet (no more than one page) with your name, address, email, year in which you started the program and a 500-word description of your research interests (mid-stage applicants) or dissertation abstract (senior stage applicants)

 - Letter of recommendation from faculty advisor

 Submissions will be accepted starting: Apr 12, 2019

 SEE OUR WIKI PAGE FOR UP TO DATE INFORMATION